KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

 Modules
 -----------------

-Knowage suite is based on five modules, as shown in Figure 2.1:
+Knowage suite is based on five modules, as shown in :numref:`knowmodules`:

 Knowage Server
    The core of the suite, which includes all analytical features.
 This is the reference environment for the end user and the administrator;